pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * The list of actions queued for undo and redo gets erased upon exiting Task Tracker.

 ###Quick Pop Up
-Task Tracker is able to run in the background (press Ctrl-Space), hidden from view, and with a simple Ctrl-Space, Task tracker pops up, ready to accept your commands.
+Task Tracker is able to run in the background (press Ctrl+Space), hidden from view, and with a simple Ctrl-Space, Task tracker pops up, ready to accept your commands.
 No matter what time it is, or which application you are using, Task Tracker is always just a keyboard shortcut away.

-<kbd>Ctrl</kbd> + <kbd>SPACE</kbd>
+	Ctrl + SPACE

 * Works on Windows only.